Background information from 1841 census to 1901 census relating to Sankey Family Tree

 Click on any of the links below to view an image of the census page.
 Each link will open a new window.

 The 1841 census records Rubin having 4 siblings all aged 15!
-There names are Jane, Margaret, Alice and James.
+Their names are Jane(jenny?), Margaret, Alice and James.
 They are all registered as in employment, the girls as Cotton Weavers and James as a Cotton Piecer.
 Accurate ages for children less than 15 years of age were required, but adults over 15 years old were put in bands grouping 5 years together.
 So Rubin’s siblings were aged between 15 and 19 at the time of the census on 6th June 1841.
-There is a long gap between James the younger members of the household, Rubin (5) and Joseph (3).
-Why this might be I don’t know, unless the mother of the older children died and Betty was James’ second wife.
-I need to go into the Lancashire Records Office to research this.
+There is a long gap between James and the younger members of the household, Rubin (5) and Joseph (3).
+Why this might be I don’t know.

 By 1851 great great great grandfather James(b.1792) was still living in Duke Street East.
 Living in the same household were his sons James(25) Rubin(14) and Joseph(12) and a lodger Christopher Gratham(26).
 James’ (b1792) occupation was recorded as ‘carter’.
-His sons James and Rubin as ‘piecer cotton’ and Joseph as ‘cueler cotton’.
-I am not sure what these last two term refer to or whether I have transcribed them correctly.
+His sons James and Rubin as ‘piecer cotton’ and Joseph as ‘creeler cotton’.
+A piecer mends the broken threads during spinning and was often done by a young person sometimes directly employed by the spinner and often a younger member of the family.
+A creeler winds thread onto a bobbin (creel).
 At the age of 12 Joseph is already in the work place!

 By 1871 Reuben has moved to 53 Abbey Village and they have 2 more children Alfred (6) and Elizabeth(3).
 Esther’s 2 sisters Grace and Margaret appear to live next door at no. 54 but are recorded as lodgers under the Reuben’s headship.